 The arch lining of the WR905 NBX is steady and strict for better structural integrity.
 The TS2 support system, built into these shoes, crowns the comfort features.
 Alongside an NLOCK lacing technology, this support system makes the WR905 NBX optimal for ankle health.

 Testing the WR905 NBX shoes resulted in majorly positive reviews from our experts.

-The most significant quality of these shoes was the weight, or lack thereof when worn by testers.
+The most significant quality of these women ankle shoes was the weight, or lack thereof when worn by testers.
 NB isn’t kidding when they claim to use light-weight materials in this footwear, because the WR905 NBX appears to mingle with the natural foot movements, imposing a bare minimum force on the ankle.